 - Are between the ages of 25 and 35 on or before the application deadline, although exceptional applicants ages 21-24 will be considered;

 - Are not U.S. citizens or permanent residents of the United States;

 - Are eligible to receive a United States J-1 visa;

-- Are not employees or immediate family members of employees of the U.S. Government (including a U.S. embassy or consulate, USAID, and other U.S. Government entities);
+- Are not employees or immediate family members of employees of the U.S. Government (including a U.S. embassy or consulate, USAID, or other U.S. Government entity);

-- Are proficient in reading, writing, and speaking English (applicants who are deaf should refer to the English Language instructions on the Resources page);
+- Are proficient in reading, writing, and speaking English (additional guidance coming for applicants who are deaf);

 - Are residents of one of the above countries; and

 - Are not Alumni of the Mandela Washington Fellowship.